code-423n4/2023-03-zksync-findings/data/Sathish9098-Q.md

 ##

-### [L-5] Hardcode the address causes no future updates
+### [L-4] Hardcode the address causes no future updates

-Hardcoding an address can make it difficult to update the contract if the address needs to be changed.
-This can result in additional development costs and delays.
+Hardcode the address causes no future updates" means that if an address is hardcoded in the code, it cannot be changed without modifying the code itself.
+This can be problematic if the address needs to be changed in the future, such as if the contract needs to interact with a different contract or if the owner of the contract changes.
+Hardcoding an address in this way can make the code inflexible and difficult to maintain, as any changes to the address would require a code update and redeployment

 FILE : 2023-03-zksync/contracts/AccountCodeStorage.sol